PieroVicenti/TeslaClone/README.md

 # Projects' main goals
 -React Native learning purposes
--Comparison between React JS and React Native
+-Comparison and understanding some of the differences between React JS and React Native